Tyla (album): Live performances

 Tyla first performed "Water" in June 2023 at Afro Nation Portugal.
 (Note: Source(s) does not go into detail on whether the song was unreleased or not during the Afro Nation festival.
 This source states that the event was held on 29 June 2023, Billboard says otherwise.)
-She also performed "Water" on 2 August, and "To Last" on 6 September 2023 for Vevo's program DSCVR.
+She also performed "Water" on 2 August, and "To Last" on 6 September 2023 for Vevo's programme DSCVR.
 That October, she made her global television debut performing "Water" on The Bianca Show in Sweden.
 She also performed the song on the US television show, The Tonight Show Starring Jimmy Fallon later that month.
 On 30 November 2023, she performed "On and On" on ColorsxStudios.
 Tyla performed an unreleased remix version of "Water" with South African DJ Black Coffee at a nightclub in Sandton on 6 December.
 She performed a medley of "Water" and "Truth or Dare" on the season 24 finale of the US television series The Voice aired on NBC on 18 December.
 She also performed a medley of "On and On", "Truth or Dare" and "Water" in Times Square during the 2024 television special Dick Clark's New Year's Rockin' Eve.
 On 9 April 2024, she performed "Art" on the US late-night talk show The Late Show With Stephen Colbert.